Dravet Syndrome Foundation: Partner organizations

-Research projects funded by the Dravet Syndrome Foundation
+Research projects funded

 The Dravet Syndrome Foundation (DSF) was established in 2009 to increase research for Dravet syndrome.
-Their strategy has been to invest in researchers with $50,000-150,000 grants for 1-2 year projects, with the hope that they will use those preliminary studies to apply for larger NIH grants, establishing their place in the field of epilepsy research and DS in particular.
+Their strategy has been to invest in researchers with $50,000–150,000 grants for 1–2 year projects, with the hope that they will use those preliminary studies to apply for larger NIH grants, establishing their place in the field of epilepsy research and DS in particular.

 Since its inception in 2009, DSF has awarded over $3.6M in research grants and postdoctoral fellowships.

-In the 8 years prior to DSF’s founding, from 2002-2009, NIH spent only $6.3 million on projects mentioning Dravet syndrome (DS) or Severe Myoclonic Epilepsy of Infancy (SMEI).
+In the eight years prior to DSF’s founding, from 2002–2009, NIH spent only $6.3 million on projects mentioning Dravet syndrome (DS) or Severe Myoclonic Epilepsy of Infancy (SMEI).
 Only about 30 studies were published on DS.
-In the 8 years since DSF’s founding, from 2010-2017, NIH spent $44.6 million on projects mentioning DS or SMEI, or 7x the research dollars.
+In the eight years since DSF’s founding, from 2010–2017, NIH spent $44.6 million on projects mentioning DS or SMEI, or seven times the research dollars.
 Over 300 studies were published on DS.
 There was an explosion of federal dollars spent on DS between 2010 and 2014, when DSF was first raising awareness and funding in the research world while investing in researchers.
-Of the 19 researchers DSF invested in through 2015, 6 of them went on to receive large NIH grants, for a return rate of 32%.
+Of the 19 researchers DSF invested in through 2015, six of them went on to receive large NIH grants, for a return rate of 32%.

-Research Awards can be broken down in the following categories for total funding of $3,698,000:
+Research awards can be broken down in the following categories for total funding of $3,698,000: